Issam Makhoul

-Issam Makhoul (عصام مخول /ar/, עיסאם מח'ול; born 18 July 1952) is an Israeli Arab politician who served as a member of the Knesset for Hadash between 1999 and 2006.
-As the Secretary General of Maki, and together with the Central Committee of the party, he directs all communist activities in Israel as well as being responsible for relationships with communist parties in other countries.
-In late 2003 he was the target of a failed assassination attempt, when a car bomb exploded beneath his vehicle as his wife was backing it out of their driveway.
+Issam Makhoul (عصام مخول, עיסאם מח'ול; 18 July 1952 – 26 December 2025) was an Israeli Arab politician who served as a member of the Knesset for Hadash from 1999 to 2006.
+A prominent figure in Maki, he served as its General Secretary from 2002 to 2007 and was elected Chairman of Hadash in 2023.
+In his capacity as party leader, he oversaw the party's domestic activities and its international relations with other communist parties.
+In 2003, while serving in the Knesset, Makhoul was the target of a failed assassination attempt by a right-wing extremist involving a car bomb at his home in Haifa.

-Biography
+Life and career

-Born in Israel, Makhoul studied philosophy and sociology at the University of Haifa, gaining a MA.
-During his time at university he also became the first chairman of the National Union of Arab Students since its establishment in 1976.
-After graduating he worked as a sociologist, and was a member of the Emile Touma Institute for Political and Historical Research.
-He is married to Suad.
+Born in Peki'in, Makhoul studied philosophy and sociology at the University of Haifa, gaining a MA.
+During his time at university he also became the first chairman of the National Union of Arab Students following its establishment in 1976.
+After graduating he worked as a sociologist, and was a member of the Emile Touma Institute for Political and Historical Research, which he chaired from 2010 onwards.

 Political career

-Knesset activities

-Makhoul was elected to the Knesset in 1999 on Hadash's list, and re-elected in 2003.
+Makhoul joined Maki in 1977, serving as secretary of the Haifa branch during the 1980s.
+In 1993 he became a member of the party's politburo.
+He was elected to the Knesset on the Hadash list (an alliance led by Maki) in 1999 and was re-elected in 2003.
 He was an active critic of Israel's nuclear weapons program, and in 2000 was the first Knesset member to attempt a break in Israel's "nuclear ambiguity" policy by prompting an open debate on Israel's atomic program.
-He is also a supporter of Mordechai Vanunu, the former Israeli nuclear technician who was imprisoned for revealing details of Israel's nuclear weapons program to the British press in 1986, and had called for Vanunu's release on several occasions.
+He was also a supporter of Mordechai Vanunu, the former Israeli nuclear technician who was imprisoned for revealing details of Israel's nuclear weapons program to the British press in 1986, and called for Vanunu's release on several occasions.
+In 2002 he was elected secretary-general of Maki, holding the post until 2007.